AbdelrhmanUZaki/Telegram-Backup-Bot/README.md

 python backup_bot.py
 ```

-This will start the bot and prompt you for any required bot authentication.
+This will start the bot and prompt you for bot authentication.

 Once the authentication is completed, you can run the bot in the background using the following command: